cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 !!! warning "Scheduling Times on Community Cluster"
     Since Community Cluster is shared, scheduling times for containers can vary from time to time.
 Also the smaller a container require resources faster it will be scheduled.

+!!! info "Privileged Access"
+    If you need to run privileged docker containers, take a look at the [docker builder](/guide/docker-builder.md).